Jerry-Shaw/Nervsys/doc/AboutTrustZone.md

 All API exposed methods should be put in a public variable named "$tz".
 $tz defined in string will be transformed to array which contains the string as the only value.
 When $tz defined as "*", or, contains "*", it means all public methods in this class can be requested via API command.
 All class which has no "$tz", or, equals empty, cannot be requested via API command.

+Examples below:

 ```php
 <?php